sigmaris/my_blog/content/post/2019-11-30-yubikey-aws-cli.md

         aws-assume-role-mfa 123456789012 MyMFARequiredRole $(aws-get-mfa-code)
     }

-This is useful if your AWS account is set up in a way that people's IAM users have restricted permissions, and they have to assume a role with MFA authentication to do privileged operations.
+This is useful if your AWS account is set up in a way that people's IAM users have restricted permissions, and they have to assume a different IAM role with MFA authentication to do privileged operations.

 # Notes